astaff/sandbox-driver/README.md

 - driver.py

 ## driver_client.py:

 This module initiates the others and sets up communication over Crossbar.io, listening on url topic 'com.opentrons.driver'.
-When used in other sections of code, the url topic listened on should be adjusted, for example, in Labware, it should be 'com.opentrons.labware'.
-It is also important to note that this is also where callbacks are defined and added for special communication back to other sections of code.
-More on callbacks below.
+When used in other sections of code, the url topic listened on should be adjusted, for example, in Labware it should listen on url topic 'com.opentrons.labware'.
+It is also important to note that this is also where callbacks are defined and added for communication back to other sections of code based on particular messages received from the device.
+There is more on callbacks below.

 ## subscriber.py

-This module is where messages coming in on the url topic listened to get routed first.
-Its main feature is a dictionary, in_dispatcher, that is used to route messages based on their 'type'.
-In Driver, there are only two types, 'command' and 'meta', and both lead to driver_ harness.py exclusively for further message processing.
-There was some thought as to moving all of subscriber.py into driver_harness.py, however it was decided not to because there is a good chance more entries in_dispatcher will be useful in other sections of code and it is useful to separate out these types of messages before entry into driver_harness.py.
+This module is where messages coming in on the listened to url topic get routed first.
+Its main feature is a dictionary called in_dispatcher.
+In_dispatcher is used to route messages based on their 'type'.
+In Driver, there are only two types, 'command' and 'meta', and both lead to driver_harness.py.
+There was some thought as to moving all of subscriber.py into driver_harness.py, however it was decided not to because there is a good chance more in_dispatcher entries will be useful in other sections of code and possibly require other modules besides the driver_harness module.
+It is also useful to separate out these types of messages before entry into driver_harness.py.

 Incoming Data Format: